carpentries-incubator/hermes_metadata_lesson/episodes/introduction_standards.md

 ## Introduction

 The terms *metadata standard*, *metadata schema*, and *metadata model* are often used synonymously.
-The following is an attempt to differentiate between the terms *metadata standard* and *metadata schema*.
+The following is an attempt to differentiate between the terms *metadata standard*, *metadata schema* and *model*.
-The term *model* can be used synonymously with *schema*.
 However, it must be emphasized that this is not a universal claim; rather, it is intended to facilitate a better understanding of the structures of data standardization, as there are no universally accepted definitions of these terms.

 ## Metadata Standard